FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 ## Step 1: Domain and DNS Challenge

-This is the most important part and the main key to enabling you to acquire SSL certs without any publicly-accessible services.
+This is the most important part and the main key to enabling you to acquire Trusted SSL certs without any publicly-accessible services.

 When you request an SSL certification for a domain the cert provider requires that you validate that you are the actual owner of that domain through a [**challenge**](https://letsencrypt.org/docs/challenge-types/).